FrameMuse/bun-vite-assets-import/README.md

-# bun-vite-assets-import
+# Static Assets Import Resolution
-Generates a Vite bundle map and Resolves source imports to Vite Build Assets
+Generates a Vite bundle map and Resolves source imports to Vite Build Assets.
+This includes two plugins: Bun - import resolution and Vite - generating bundle map.

+## Motivation

+When importing application files that may import assets, they are resolved to the absolute path of your **File System**.
+But when rendering your app on the server side (SSR), this behavior leads to these paths occure in an html, which is not correct.

+> [!IMPORTANT]
+> This is yet another approach to handling static assets for SSR, you may want to use conventional one, which is building both client and server entry points.

 ## Usage